 - Enable Permissions Reconciliation for Account Entitlement: Ensure the value of this parameter is set to Yes to enable the driver to map the target directory user accounts to users in the Identity Vault and assign user account entitlements through the Publisher channel.
 By default the value is set to Yes. - Allow User add via publisher channel: Set the value of this parameter to Yes to allow the driver to add new user accounts to the Identity Vault through the Publisher channel.
 By default, the value is set to No. - Enable Permissions Reconciliation for Group entitlement: Ensure the value of this parameter is set to Yes to enable the driver to assign group entitlements through the Publisher channel.
-By default, the value is set to Yes.

-IMPORTANT: If you set the value of this parameter to No, the user and group resource is not created in the User Application.

-- Enable Permission Reconciliation for all Custom entitlements: If the value of this parameter is set to No, this parameter allows you to select custom entitlements for permission reconciliation.
+By default, the value is set to Yes. - Enable Permission Reconciliation for all Custom entitlements: If the value of this parameter is set to No, this parameter allows you to select custom entitlements for permission reconciliation.
 By default, the value is set to Yes, which allows permission reconciliation of all custom entitlements. - Select Permissions to be reconciled: This parameter is presented if the value of Enable Permission Reconciliation for all Custom entitlements is set to No.

-Click the Add • icon to add custom entitlements you want to selectively onboard, specifying an Assignment Attribute Name for each entitlement.
+Click the Add : icon to add custom entitlements you want to selectively onboard, specifying an Assignment Attribute Name for each entitlement.